What are TSCA Import Certifications?

 A positive certification means that the chemical substance complies with all applicable TSCA regulations, while a negative certification is required for specific products when not clearly identified.

 2. The Toxic Substances Control Act (TSCA) is a federal regulation that allows the US Environmental Protection Agency (EPA) to manage chemicals in US commerce.

 Why are TSCA Certifications Necessary to Import Resin?

 According to US regulations, customers are required to provide TSCA certifications for all resin orders to clear customs.
-Couriers representatives may request customers to provide a completed document when the product is delivered to the US.
+Courier representatives may request customers to provide a completed document when the product is delivered to the US.

 Who Should Fill Out the TSCA Certifications Form?

 The importer is responsible for filling out the TSCA Import Certifications Form.
 The Environmental Protection Agency (EPA), which implements TSCA, defines the importer to include the person primarily liable for the payment of any duties on the merchandise.

 Please follow the steps below in filling/submitting the TSCA import certification: